microsoft/coderec_programming_states/README.md

 Dataframe of telemetry for the study is available in [data pickle](data/data_labeled_study.pkl) and processed in folder [data](data/)

-(Currently unavailable) Video data of the coding session is available as a zipped folder at https://drive.google.com/file/d/1qriGQXjMDoesr1WxB7s0QK8rYy2hSddc/view?usp=sharing
+Video data of the coding session is available as a zipped folder at [link](https://drive.google.com/file/d/1BlGRiDu4Yp8kYoocLYbMA2Udowpl0d0R/view?usp=sharing) (note logs for all sessions can be constructed from the pickle file, but we make 4 in a convenient json format available in the zip file)

 # What is This?